ryan-flake/Q_UBER/README.md

 7. Repeat the previous step for the other scripts when the console no longer has a stopsign in the right corner of the bottom left tile.

 This will take some time to run and the riders script will take longer as the files are bigger.
+Once each list is processed, please go through the console and ensure there is no red error text.
+As well, if there are list issues there will be bold black text that says "...
+MISMATCH".
+This means there is non homogenoous or invalid data in the file and needs to be manually checked.

-You will be left with a bunch of processed files in the "Riders" and "Drivers" folders.
+Assuming all went well, you will be left with a bunch of processed files in the "Riders" and "Drivers" folders.
 Use these to upload to the XM Directory